 There are currently 3.5 million Groupon shares held short by investors – that's known as Groupon's "short interest".
 This figure is 10% up from 3.2 million last month.

 There are a few different ways that this level of interest in shorting Groupon shares can be evaluated.

-Groupon's "short interest ratio" (SIR) is the quantity of Groupon shares currently shorted divided by the average quantity of Groupon shares traded daily (recently around 1.7 million).
-Groupon's SIR currently stands at 1.81.
-In other words for every 100,000 Groupon shares traded daily on the market, roughly 1810 shares are currently held short.
+Groupon's "short interest ratio" (SIR) is the quantity of Groupon shares currently shorted divided by the average quantity of Groupon shares traded daily (recently around 585835.3820598).
+Groupon's SIR currently stands at 6.02.
+In other words for every 100,000 Groupon shares traded daily on the market, roughly 6020 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Groupon.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Groupon.